-- Now do it in reverse, this time inhaling through the right nostril and exhaling through the left.
+- Now practice it in reverse, this time inhaling through the right nostril and exhaling through the left.

 Throughout the process, be conscious of your breathing and how it affects both body and mind.

-Try this for a minute or so to start.
-The first time you try, it may feel a little strange, so only do it as long as you’re comfortable.
+Try this for 1 to 2 minutes to start.
+It may feel a little strange the first time you attempt it, so only do it as long as you’re comfortable.